PBinduSrinivasu/Namaste_python/README.md

-This is Student record management system project.
+This is Student record management system project🚀